 Tony Lala

-Tony is proud to be a member of the Soultone family and share their extraordinary cymbals with fans and students.
+As a proud member of the Soultone family of artists since 2019, he enjoys sharing Soultone's exceptional cymbals with fans and students.

 14” Romy Black Matte Hi Hats